slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - I learned a long time ago the wisest thing I can do is be on my side. -- maya angelou
-- united we are rock, divided we are sand. -- african proverb
+- united we are rock, divided we are sand. -- Saying
 - hungry dogs are never loyal
 -->